 The course changes the way I approach AI.
 I can’t recommend the course highly enough.

 It’s surprising that Stanford didn’t have a real RL class until Professor Emma Brunskill joined Stanford in 2017.
 I took the class the first year it was offered and was a bit disappointed.
 However, I revisited it this year and noticed that the course was much better organized.

 Given that there isn’t an alternative, if you’re interested in learning more about RL, you should definitely take the course.
 The assignments, in my experience, weren’t difficult but can be frustrating.
 The final project was hard for me because I didn’t know RL enough to come up with a novel yet still manageable idea, and I think it was the same for my friends.
 If you’re reluctant about taking the course, I’d recommend taking CS221 and CS238 to get a taste of RL.

 Textbook: Decision Making Under Uncertainty: Theory and Application by Mykel J. Kochenderfer et al. (MIT Lincoln Laboratory Series)

 This is an enjoyable class taught by Professor Mykel Kochenderfer, the kindest professor I’ve met at Stanford.
 That says a lot since 99% of the professors here are super nice.

-The class covers a lot of important concepts that doesn’t require you to go deep in any of them.
-It covers a bit of many other AI classes such as representation, learning (CS228), model-free/model-based RL, Markov decision process (CS221, CS234), as well as new materials such as decision theory and POMDP.
+The class covers a lot of important concepts and doesn’t require you to go deep in any of them.
+It covers a bit of many other AI classes such as representation learning (CS228), model-free/model-based RL, Markov decision process (CS221, CS234), as well as new materials such as decision theory and POMDP.